 Where social distancing guidelines cannot be followed in relation to a particular activity, as part of the risk assessment process, we have considered whether that activity needs to continue for our business to operate.
 If it does, we will take mitigating actions to reduce the risks of transmission.

-All our risk assessments and control measures will remain under constant review, alongside any updates to the Government and HSE guidance.
+All our risk assessments and control measures will remain under constant review, alongside any updates to the Government and Health and Safety Executive (HSE) guidance.
 Eleanor staff will be provided with regular updates and any necessary training in relation to the control measures to be implemented and we will continue to work with our staff, contractors and customers to find further ways in which we can make improvements to the way we are managing the risks of COVID-19.